 How does a payment plan work?

-Spreading out your tax obligation into monthly payments can be easier to manage for some taxpayers who are behind in paying 2020 first half property taxes.
+Spreading out your tax obligation into monthly payments can be easier to manage for some taxpayers.
 However, there are important factors to consider if a taxpayer wants to participate in a payment plan:

-- Payment plans do not reduce or eliminate your obligation to pay applicable interest and penalties as specified in RCW 84.56.020).
+- Payment plans do not reduce or eliminate your obligation to pay applicable late charges as specified in state law (RCW 84.56.020).
 The extent to which late charges are applicable depends on the date you start your payment plan.

 - To participate in a payment plan a taxpayer must first sign agreements with King County Treasury and then with Evergreen Notes Servicing (ENS).
 ENS is the company that will receive and process your monthly payments.
-Taxpayers must pay a $15 monthly processing fee charged by ENS.
-King County will absorb the $75 setup fee for taxpayers impacted by COVID-19 and who wish to participate in a 2020 payment plan.
+Taxpayers must pay a $15 monthly processing fee and a one-time $75 setup fee.

 - Monthly payments must be sent directly to ENS.
 Monthly payments will not be accepted if sent to King County Treasury.